 Section 6.
-Faculty Representative to Student Senate is expected to attend meetings of the Student Senate on a regular basis.
+Faculty Representative to Student Senate is expected to attend meetings of the Student Senate on an agreed upon schedule with student senators.
 The key function of the Faculty Representative is to offer guidance, as needed, on the best policies, practices, and methods that might be employed by the Student Senate to achieve its goals and objectives within the institutional framework of the College.